 Electrical theory and practical skills that provide you additional electrical pathways.

 A growing electro-mechanical industry that aligns with the wind turbine curriculum.

 Industry partners are always interested in meeting students either on campus or at wind farm facilities.
 The program offers multiple field trips to wind farms and/or similar industry workplaces.

-Upon completion of this course, students are able to obtain information from architectural, structural and electrical blueprints, specifications, building codes and apply the Canadian Electrical Code to complete an electrical installation for a single-family dwelling.
-In addition, students identify and interpret alphanumerical lines and use the metric and imperial scales and are able to convert between them, draw and label a panel schematic for a single-family dwelling.
-Students prepare a material take off for a single-family dwelling using drawings, specifications and prepare sketches to solve and document construction problems and solutions.
+In this course, students obtain information from architectural, structural and electrical blueprints, specifications, and building codes and then apply the Canadian Electrical Code to complete an electrical installation for a single-family dwelling.
+Students identify and interpret alphanumerical lines, use and convert between the metric and imperial scales, and draw and label a panel schematic for a single-family dwelling.
+Students prepare a material take-off for a single-family dwelling using drawings and specifications and prepare sketches to solve and document construction problems and solutions.